Spread the love

 Riding Mountain National Park, located in Manitoba, is a stunning natural area that is home to some of the most dramatic and beautiful landscapes in the country.
 This park was added to the UNESCO World Heritage List in 1988 for its exceptional beauty, ecological significance, and geologic features, and is one of the most important national parks in the country.

-See also The Wonders of Hampi - Exploring India's World Heritage Site
+See also Exploring the Ancient Wonders of Cambodia's World Heritage Sites

 The park offers visitors the opportunity to explore its stunning landscapes, abundant wildlife, and historic sites, as well as learn about the area’s unique geology.
 Visitors can also take part in a variety of activities, such as hiking, camping, fishing, and birdwatching.